pydata/xarray/doc/contributing.rst

 The ``-E virtualenv`` option should be added to all ``asv`` commands that run benchmarks.
 The default value is defined in ``asv.conf.json``.

-Running the full test suite can take up to one hour and use up to 3GB of RAM.
+Running the full benchmark suite can take up to one hour and use up a few GBs of RAM.
 Usually it is sufficient to paste only a subset of the results into the pull request to show that the committed changes do not cause unexpected performance regressions.
 You can run specific benchmarks using the ``-b`` flag, which